-- a) 38 dwellings with 28% affordable housing; - No development until the road through the North West Cullompton site (Policy CU1) linking Tiverton Road to Willand Road is fully in operation; - c) No development until an improvement scheme or mitigation measures have been implemented at M5 Junction 28 to the satisfaction of the Highway Authority and the Highways Agency; - d) Archaeological investigation and appropriate mitigation; - e) Access from adjoining development at Knowle Lane (Policy CU13); and - f) Transport assessment and implementation of a travel plan and other nontraditional transport measures to minimise carbon footprint and air quality impacts. - 3.124 This site is located to the west of Cullompton adjacent to the allocated site of Knowle Lane.
+- a) 38 dwellings with 28% affordable housing; - b) No development until the road through the North West Cullompton site (Policy CU1) linking Tiverton Road to Willand Road is fully in operation for public use; - No development until the significant improvement works associated with the provision of access to the East Cullompton allocation an improvement scheme or mitigation measures have been implemented at M5 Junction 28 to the satisfaction of the Highway Authority and the Highways Agency; - d) Archaeological investigation and appropriate mitigation; - e) Access from adjoining development at Knowle Lane (Policy CU13); and - f) Transport assessment and implementation of a travel plan and other nontraditional transport measures to minimise carbon footprint and air quality impacts.

+- 3.124 This site is located to the west of Cullompton adjacent to the allocated site of Knowle Lane.
 The site is comprised of agricultural fields and Crow Green Stream runs along the northern boundary.
 The site is bounded by established hedge boundaries and is relatively flat.
 Access is only satisfactorily achievable through the Knowle Lane site (Policy CU13). - 3.125 A geophysical survey undertaken in support of a planning application in this area identified anomalies within the proposed development site that may represent archaeological features, some of which may be indicative of industrial activity.
 In the light of the results of the geophysical survey and the presence of prehistoric as well as 18/19th century industrial activity recorded to the east in the adjacent development site, any groundworks associated with the development of this area have the potential to expose and destroy archaeological deposits associated with the known archaeological activity.
-Archaeological investigation and appropriate mitigation will be required.

-- 3.126 Knowle Lane, by reason of its width and alignment, is unsuitable to accommodate additional traffic.
+Archaeological investigation and appropriate mitigation will be required. - 3.126 Knowle Lane, by reason of its width and alignment, is unsuitable to accommodate additional traffic.
 Therefore, access to the site should instead be taken through the Knowle Lane allocation (Policy CU13) unless the road can be widened to the satisfaction of the Highway Authority.
 Development in this location will impact on Cullompton Air Quality Management Area and will require mitigation. - 3.127 The site will also impact on the capacity of Junction 28 of the M5 motorway which at present cannot accommodate the additional trips generated by this development.
-An improvement scheme, being developed by Devon County Council is scheduled to be delivered during 2014/15 and should provide the additional capacity required.
+Significant improvement works, including provision of a new overbridge, are proposed to provide additional junction capacity and access to the East Cullompton allocation (CU7- CU12).
+Once completed, these works should An improvement scheme, being developed by Devon County Council is scheduled to be delivered during 2014/15 and should provide the additional capacity required.
 There are also issues with the capacity of Tiverton Road, and specifically the junction with the High Street to accommodate additional levels of traffic.
 The delivery of a new road through the North West Cullompton site (Policy CU1-CU6), linking Tiverton Road to Willand Road, will allow local traffic to be distributed more widely around the road network.
 To avoid an unacceptable impact on both the M5 and the local road network in the short term, this site should only come forward upon completion of both the M5 improvements and the North West Cullompton through road.